Senior Living Communities in the Modern Age

 Myth #9 – I Won’t Be Able to Personalize My Space

-Reality – While it’s true that a community probably won’t want you to paint the walls or refinish the bathroom tiles, most communities encourage residents to decorate their homes with personal items and pictures and bring along their own pieces of furniture.
+Reality – It’s true that a community may not want you to paint the walls or refinish the bathroom tiles.
+However, most communities encourage residents to decorate their homes with personal items, pictures, and their own pieces of furniture.
 Downsizing to a smaller home can be a difficult task, but most senior living communities won’t make you give up your style in the process.

 Myth #10 – I Shouldn’t Move Until I Need Help Taking Care of Myself